Preston Rudolph York

 Late in life, he was working as a painter.

-Rudy York, surprisingly, became the only player to hit 15 or more home runs in both 1945 and 1946.
-This was primarily because of the war (York did not serve), the substandard materials the ball was made of during this period, and the sudden decline of Chicago Cub slugger Bill Nicholson.
+Rudy York, surprisingly, became the only player to hit 15 or more home runs in both 1945 and 1946, his first year paying for the Red Sox.
+This was primarily because of World War II (York did not serve), the substandard materials the ball was made of during this period, and the sudden decline of Chicago Cubs slugger Bill Nicholson.

 One source: thedeadballera.com/Obits/York.Rudy.Obit.html